 He worked at Life for nearly 25 years and completed over 300 assignments.
 He was a documentary and fashion photographer; a film director, writer, producer; a poet, novelist, essayist; and a composer.
 Among his notable films are Shaft and The Learning Tree.

 Black fashion history, typically, is not part of the Western narrative from culture institutions to academia.
 It is unknown, or if known, overlooked.
-EDGE recognizes the significant contribution Black fashion makers are to fashion’s history.
+In the belief that fashion is a legitimate subject of study, EDGE’s education and Fashion Culture series acknowledges the significant contribution Black fashion makers and Black influencers are to fashion’s history.

 Photo: Gordon Parks photography, Department Store, Mobile Alabama, 1956 | Frieze Los Angeles, Paramount Pictures Studio

 Source: BlackPast.org, Referenced in the Congressional Record, is an online reference center of materials on African American history in one central location on the Internet.

 Follow EDGExpo.com to receive feature articles by email of stories like these, an ‘intelligent look at fashion’.
 Click on the Follow button to sign up, located in the far right column.